Thoracic Outlet Syndrome

 Scripps Health in San Diego provides expert diagnosis and treatment for an uncommon group of disorders known as thoracic outlet syndrome (TOS).
-Because TOS can’t be effectively treated without a precise diagnosis, it’s important to seek care from physicians who not only have experience identifying the various forms of the disorder, but can prescribe the right combination of medical or surgical treatment options.
+Because TOS can’t be effectively treated without a precise diagnosis, it’s important to seek care from physicians who not only have experience identifying the various forms of the disorder, but can prescribe the right combination of medical treatment and vascular surgery.

 TOS can be caused by many different things, including:

 - Back or neck injury, including whiplash

 - Frequent heavy lifting that strains the shoulder or arms

 - Bone or soft tissue abnormalities in the lower neck or cervical rib area